Xpand’s distributed database architecture automatically handles many use cases for which legacy RDBMS applications required table partitions.

-Here are some typical scenarios for partitioned tables and see if and how they are handled by ClustrixDB.
+Here are some typical scenarios for partitioned tables and see if and how they are handled by Xpand.

 Partitioned tables are often used to expedite loading, purging, or archiving of dated information.
 For example, one might partition a table by month and drop the oldest month's data at the beginning of each new month.

-With ClustrixDB, dropping partitions is more efficient than deleting data.
+With Xpand, dropping partitions is more efficient than deleting data.
 EXCHANGE PARTITION can be used to roll archive data to a historical table.

-Since ClustrixDB automatically slices and distributes data across the cluster and automatically applies parallelism, many use cases that require partitions for on legacy systems are not required or recommended with ClustrixDB.
+Since Xpand automatically slices and distributes data across the cluster and automatically applies parallelism, many use cases that require partitions for on legacy systems are not required or recommended with Xpand.

 For better query performance from partition elimination or partition pruning.